moka-guys/get_DNAnexus_URLs/README.md

 The code is to be run every day to refresh the .csv file with udated information.

-The URLs are generated for files created within the last 1 week.
-This length can be easily modified within the script.
+The URLs are generated for files created within the requested time frame.

 The URL links are active for 23 hours.